Skip to main content

 Investment Statements

 You don’t necessarily need to hold onto monthly or quarterly account statements for your investments.
 However, you do want to hold onto your annual statements as long as the accounts are open.
 This is another situation when it might be easier to have your statements in PDF form.
-But feel free to toss those quarterly reports after you’ve read them.
+Toss those quarterly reports after you’ve read them.

 Receipts